-Douglas Garland has been charged with first-degree murder in the deaths of Calgary residents Kathy and Alvin Liknes, as well as second-degree murder in the death of the couple's five-year-old grandson Nathan O'Brien.
+Douglas Garland has been charged in the deaths of Calgary residents Kathy and Alvin Liknes, as well as the couple's five-year-old grandson Nathan O'Brien.

 Their bodies have not been recovered, but police believe there is enough evidence to say they have been murdered.
 Here is a timeline of the investigation so far.

 - 'Violent crime' happened at home

 - Nathan O'Brien case: How murder of boy, grandparents could be prosecuted without bodies

 - Douglas Garland charged with murder of Nathan O'Brien, Kathy and Alvin Liknes

 June 27-29: Alvin and Kathy Liknes hold an estate sale at their Parkhill home in southwest Calgary from 2 p.m. to 7 p.m.
 MT Friday and 8:30 a.m. to 4 p.m.
 MT Saturday and Sunday.
 The couple had recently bought a house in Edmonton and planned to clear out some things before moving.
 The O'Brien family comes over to help out with the sale throughout the weekend.

 June 29 around noon: A neighbour sees Alvin Liknes at a nearby park playing with Nathan.